 - LAST CALL!
 The night is over at 1:30 a.m…. for the audience.
 We wrap up the last set, play one encore, and now it’s time to break down.
 Equipment gets wiped down (spilled drinks, sweat, etc.) and put away, then moved off stage.
 I change back into jeans, grab my keys, and then hike to my parking spot.
 Drive back to the stage door, load up my car, grab my check (not as much as you’d think), and head home, avoiding the brawls, drunk girl street drama, and bouncers clearing out their establishments.
 By the time I actually get home and relax my brain enough to sleep, it’s probably close to 2:45 a.m.
 If it’s a gig at a casino (Pala, Viejas, etc.) it’s more like 3:30.

 The old musician saying is “I don’t get paid to play.
 I get paid to set up and tear down,” and it’s still true.
 Bands can be a lucrative business, but can also be a grind, like any job.
-But now, when you see a live band at a club, you’ll have an idea of the process.
+But now, when you see a live band or a musician at a club, you’ll have an idea of the process.

 Andy McRory is a San Diego photographer and an alliance partner for Parallel Interactive.
 He specializes in portrait, interior/exterior design, and commercial photography.
 Visit his website.